linux-system-roles/ha_cluster/README.md

 collection or from the Fedora RPM package, the requirement is already satisfied.

-Otherwise, please run the following command line to install the collection.
+If you need to manage `rpm-ostree` systems, you will need to install additional collections.
+Please run the following command line to install the collections.

 ```bash
 ansible-galaxy collection install -r meta/collection-requirements.yml